maziac/DeZog/documentation/UnitTests.md

 Enter "z80-debug: Run all unit tests".

 The z80-debug adapter will connect ZEsarUX and execute the unit tests.
-At the end you get a summary like this:
+At the end you get a summary like this (in the vscode "OUTPUT" panel channel "Z80 Debugger Unit Tests"):
 ~~~
 +-------------------------------------------------
 UNITTEST SUMMARY: